 Encourage your bird to flap its wings, walk and climb about.
 Allow free-flighted pet birds out-of-the-cage time to fly in a safe environment.
 If possible, build an outdoor bird aviary where your pet bird can fly and reap the benefits of fresh air and sunshine.

-Diseases that cut your small pet bird? life short are often inherited, just as they are in people, which can include diabetes or cancer.
-Be informed of the status of your bird? health with regular veterinary exams.
-Track your pet bird? weight to point to any significant weight loss or gain.
-There are special diets available for birds with some health conditions, so ask your avian veterinarian if that? an option for your bird.
+Diseases that cut your small pet bird’s life short are often inherited, just as they are in people, and can include diabetes or cancer.
+Be informed of the status of your bird’s health with regular veterinary exams.
+Track your pet bird’s weight to point to any significant weight loss or gain.
+There are special diets available for birds with some health conditions, so ask your avian veterinarian if that’s an option for your bird.

 Household accidents can also keep a small bird from reaching its golden years.
 Watch your step, and look before you sit down.
 Keep glasses of water covered up, as well as any body of water that can endanger your bird, such as toilets and pots of boiling water.
 Do not use nonstick cookware.
 The fumes from overheated cookware can be poisonous to pet birds.